Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 This goes on, until a node is reached that has the node in question as part of its direct neighbors.
 The receiving node then tries to reach the failed node.
 If it answers, the failure was actually a link failure, not a node failure, or the node recovered in the meantime.
 The node that receives a reply from its neighbor then immedately sends a triggered update with a "direct-knowledge-bit" (DKB) set.
 This is best implemented as a bit in the update datagram.
 Receiving nodes of such an update message MUST:

 - Write this message into their routing table if they have an infinity value in there or an update message with higher cost and DKB set, or a regular routing cost (they didn't know about the failure yet)
-- Trigger an update message advertising this new route with the direct knowledge bit set to all their neighbors
+- Trigger an update message advertising this new route with the DKB set to all their neighbors
 - Start a timeout and retain the DKB until the timeout expires.
 Any received infinity values within this time and for this node will be ignored
 - Route traffic via the new path